FAQs

 What purpose can you use this wallet for?

-What is the password and passcode?
+What is the passphrase and PIN?

 Is it free? is there any service fee?